sahibrao15/Caf-Ordering-System/README.md

 - As a user, I want to be able to add multiple beverage items onto my order

+- As a user, I want to be able to get rid of any drinks I don't want before I checkout

 - As a user, I would like to know the price of each good as well as my total order price

 - As a user, I would like to be automatically applied for discounts (ex.
 10% chance of half price off your order)